adcimon/com.adcimon.raymarching/README.md

 The toolkit is structured as a Unity package.
 To install it in your Unity project follow the next steps:

 1. Clone the repository on your machine.
-2. Open the file `MyUnityProject/Packages/manifest.json` and add the dependency of the cloned package `"raymarching": "file:path/to/Raymarching"`.
+2. Open the file `MyUnityProject/Packages/manifest.json` and add the dependency of the cloned package `"com.adcimon.raymarching": "file:path/to/Raymarching"`.

 ## Usage